Your Guide to Planning, Planting, and Growing Acidanthera

 Like many other bulbs, acidanthera looks best when the corms are planted in clusters of 6 or more.
 If the corms are planted 5-6" deep, the plants rarely need staking.

-In areas where Acidanthera is not hardy, the corms can be treated as annuals and be discarded at the end of the season.
-You can also store the corms indoors during the winter and replant in spring.
-Wait until frost has damaged the foliage, cut it back and dig up the plants.
+In areas where Acidanthera is not hardy, the corms may be treated as annuals and be discarded at the end of the season.
+You can also store the corms indoors during the winter and replant them in spring.
+Wait until frost has damaged the foliage and then dig up the plants.
 Move the clumps to a sheltered location and allow them to dry completely.
-Store the dry corms in a dry place with good air circulation.
+Cut off the foliage or gently pull it away from the dry corms.
+Store the corms in a dark, dry place with good air circulation.
 The storage temperature during the winter months should be approximately 60-65°F.

-If you grow acidanthera in containers, you can simply bring the containers indoors in the fall and store the corms right in the (dry) soil.
+If you grow acidanthera in containers, you can simply bring the pots indoors in the fall, cut off the foliage, and store the corms right in the (dry) soil.
 In spring, dump out the soil and replant the corms.

 In warm climates, acidanthera can form large, dense clumps (similar to crocosmia).
 Occasionally these may need to be divided.